 How To Build Your Muscle Memory

 Improving your archery technique involves muscle control and skeletal alignment.
 Whenever you break down the components of your shot and really focus on developing each part of your form, you are creating something known as “muscle memory.”

 In any activity, this kind of conscious practice is like upgrading the connection from your brain to your muscles from dial-up to high-speed broadband.
 Take the time to practice well and build up your muscle memory.
 It can mean the difference between a mediocre performance and consistently hitting the bull’s-eye shot after shot.

 You can always work up to higher draw weights later on.
 If you have good technique, you may actually be able to reach higher draw weights than you would have before.
 It may take time, but you will become a better archer in the long run.
 After all, archery is a sport that can last a lifetime, so there is no need to hurry.
 Going at your body’s own pace will help make sure you shoot better and have more fun.

-Resources for more information building muscle memory in sport and other activities:
+Here are two great books for more information on building muscle memory in sport and other activities: